denghe/xx2d/README.md

 this is a simple 2d game engine based by opengl es 3.0 & c++20

+GPU & CPU cache friendly, manual control draw order

-performance ~= raylib, much more faster than cocos2dx 3.x
+performance ~= raylib, much more faster than cocos2dx

 # feature